-Jeans, shorts, leggings as pants, T-shirts, and sneakers, open-toe shoes, sandals, or flipflops, hats, or caps indoors.
+• Jeans, shorts, leggings as pants, non-Trine T-shirts, open-toe shoes, sandals, or flip-flops, hats or caps indoors.

-Non-compliance with the dress code may result in disciplinary action including removal from the clinical rotation, and referral to the SSC.
+Non-compliance with the dress code may result in disciplinary action including removal from the clinical rotation, and referral to the SCC.